Last updated on January 27th, 2024 at 05:37 pm

 For everyday drivers, it has durable tread wear, also for those who drive easily on stable roads.
 However, for someone who drives frequently on highways, or winter terrains, this tire might wear off earlier than its warranty.

-Make sure you keep rotating tires as per the recommendations to avoid breaching the tread warranty.
-Because we see some drivers could not get warranty claims because they stop rotating tires after a few years.
+Make sure you keep rotating tires as per the recommendations to avoid breaching the tread warranty because we see some drivers could not get warranty claims because they stopped rotating tires after a few years.

 It is not a good thing to confine to one weather or road conditions, because it destroys the main reason for buying all-season tires.
 That is why, if you want the maximum results from treadwear life, go with Michelin or Bridgestone tires that are more durable compared to this tire.